WSMorrison/BricksThenMadeNow/README.md

 ![Create SKU page, large screen](/assets/readme-images/wireframes/large-5-create-sku.jpg)

-The form to add an item's indivdual SKUs will have another page, which will allow the user to add an individual SKU suffix to the item number.
-The related item number will be chosen from a dropdown menue, as will the SKU suffix.
-The staff will be able to add information specific to each SKU including price, whether the SKU represents a phyical item, how many are inventory for sale, and what digital instructions would be included with the physical items.
+The form to add an Item's indivdual Skus will have another page, which will allow the user to add an individual Sku suffix to the Item number.
+The related Item number will be chosen from a dropdown menue, as will the Sku suffix.
+The staff will be able to add information specific to each Sku including price, whether the Sku represents a phyical Item, how many are inventory for sale, and what digital instructions would be included with the physical Items.

 </details>